FSXAC/APSC310/research/2018-10-17-Entity-Component-System.md

 **System**

 - Each system runs continuously (one could have UI system, AI system, renderer system, etc.)
 - that handles all the entities, and performs global actions

+## Characteristics

+- An **entity manager** handles the life time of entities, it creates and destroys entities